gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-3.markdown

 <script src="https://gist.github.com/773146.js"> </script>

-The only thing new here is the simulating of a mouse click on the button within the runloop inside the test.
+The only thing new here is the simulating of a mouse click on the button within the run loop inside the test.
 Within sproutcore, there is no such thing as a native "click" event.
 Instead, Sproutcore registers a click on a mousedown event, followed by a mouseup.
 Mike Cohen(FrozenCanuck) has a great blog post explaining the idea, which you can view [here](http://frozencanuck.wordpress.com/2010/04/06/simulating-events-in-sproutcore/).
 For now, know this is how I simulate a clicking on the button.

 This generates the following failure: